aws-samples/serverless-samples/apigw-log-analytic/README.md

 **API Latency Metrics**

-This visual shows latency metrics like response latency, integration latency, and Lambda authorizer latency.
+This visual shows latency metrics such as response latency, integration latency, and Lambda authorizer latency.
 It helps you see how each API performs and where you can make improvements.

 ![Latency metrics](./assets/apigw-log-analytic-latency.jpg)